QAMP-Spring-2022-Transpiler-Hackathon/QAMP-Spring-2022-Transpiler-Hackathon.github.io/README.md

 * Current secretary of of the OpenQASM 3 Technical Steering Committee

 ## Blog
+### 2022-04-28
+In attendance Harshit Gupta, Oskar Słowik, Jack Woehr, Matthew Treinish

+#### Progress
+* PRs
+    * 7913 merged
+    * 7990 ready for review
+    * 7879 ready for review
+    * 7875 had review, needs work, less substantial than work on issue 7485
+* Issues
+    * 7485
+    * 7705

+#### Tasks
+* Harshit
+    * Regression from PR 7181 (merged)
+    * Issue 7485
+* Oskar
+    * Graphs to show Matthew
+    * Work on 7705
+* All
+    * Discuss May 5 overview on Slack

+#### General
+* Matthew
+    * Team can help on reviews
+    * Look at open Transpiler PRs
+        * provide feedback
+        * familiarize self with code and see where things are going
+        * team can see bugs as well as anyone
+* Harshit
+    * Exams May 5 - May 15
+* Oskar & Jack
+    * Meet via Slack during Harshit's hiatus for exams.

 ### 2022-04-11
 In attendance Harshit Gupta, Oskar Słowik, Jack Woehr